TheKvolts/CIS5300_Final_Project/README.md

 ## Extension 1: Fine-Tuned FinBERT (Sentiment Classification)

-### How to Use the Code
+### Extension Description

+For Milestone 3, we extended our Milestone 2 strong baseline (pre-trained FinBERT) by fine-tuning the model on our Financial PhraseBank training dataset using a standard transformer classification head optimized with cross-entropy loss.
+While the Milestone 2 baseline used FinBERT out-of-the-box without any training on our data, this extension adapts all model parameters through supervised training on our specific sentiment classification task.

+We implemented 4 different fine-tuning strategies:
+- **Strategy 1a: Standard Fine-tuning** - Standard supervised learning with cross-entropy loss, training all model parameters end-to-end.
+Trained for 5 epochs with learning rate 2e-5, batch size 16, and early stopping based on development set F1-macro score.
+- **Strategy 1b: Class-Balanced Fine-tuning** - Addresses class imbalance (Negative: 14.53%, Neutral: 54.29%, Positive: 31.18%) by applying inverse frequency class weighting to the loss function.
+Uses learning rate 3e-5, 10 epochs, gradient accumulation (effective batch size 32), warmup steps, gradient clipping, and mixed precision training.
+- **Strategy 1c: Focal Loss** - Uses focal loss (gamma=2.0) with class weights to focus on hard-to-classify examples.
+Same hyperparameters as Strategy 1b.
+- **Strategy 1d: Discriminative Fine-tuning** - Applies layer-wise learning rate decay (95% per layer) with class-weighted loss.
+Different learning rates for different model layers, with classifier head having the highest learning rate.

+### .ipynb Version for Colab (Used for Actual Milestone Submissions)

-The fine-tuning implementation is provided in `milestone3_finetune_extension.ipynb`, a Google Colab notebook which our group ran using Google Colab and Google Drive.
+The fine-tuning implementation is provided in `code/originalnotebooks/milestone3_finetune_extension_additions.ipynb`, a Google Colab notebook which our group ran using Google Colab and Google Drive.
 To run the code:

 1. **Setup**: Open the notebook in Google Colab and mount your Google Drive containing the project directory.
 The notebook will automatically install required packages (transformers, datasets, torch, scikit-learn, pandas, numpy, matplotlib, seaborn, tqdm, accelerate).